TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Accommodations

-Living in Paris is a dream for many.
-Renting can be a nightmare.
+Living in Paris is a dream for many, but renting can be a challenging if you are not prepared.
 Sciences-po, like many universities in Paris, does not provide student accommodations.
 Most, however, have an accommodations office and can assist students — the options in Paris range from homestays to studio apartments.

-The homestay programs, many of which American universities organize for their students, can be a hit or miss.
-I have some friends whose host families were solely partaking in the program for the added income and others who had a very positive experience, gaining much more than expected from their guests.
+Homestay programs, many of which American universities organize for their students, can be hit or miss.
+I have some friends whose host families participated solely for the added income and others who had a very positive experience, gaining much more than expected from their guests.

 Renting, which is a more predictable option, is anything but.
 You might be lucky with an agent who helps you from start to finish, but a few are challenging.
 I have been home for two months and am still waiting to get my deposit back for my apartment.
 My first tip for dealing with agents is to be firm and persistent.

-Once you have found a place to live, expect to pay between 900 to 2,200 Euros per month (and increasing yearly), depending on the location and setup.
+Once you have found a place to live, expect to pay between 1000 to 2,200 Euros monthly, depending on the location and setup.
 However, studio apartments tend to lean towards the more expensive end of the scale.
 Suppose you are in one of Paris's 20 arrondissements (neighborhoods).
 In that case, prices don't vary too much, so aside from perhaps looking for somewhere close to your host institution, there is a slightly more progressively suburban character as you leave the city's center.

-Getting around Paris is very easy — the metro is open from 5:30 a.m. until 1:15 a.m.
-Saturday and Sunday it runs until 2:15 a.m., and is the fastest way to get from one end of the city to the other.
-If you feel a little claustrophobic underground every day, the bus network crisscrosses the city very orderly and punctually.
+Getting around Paris is easy — the metro is open from 5:30 a.m. until 1:15 a.m.
+Saturday and Sunday, it runs until 2:15 a.m.
+It is the fastest way to get from one end of the city to another.
+If you feel claustrophobic underground daily, the bus network crisscrosses the city orderly and punctually.
 And, of course, if you prefer to feel the wind in your hair, the Vélib' Métropole system of public bike stations around the city is an easy and cheap way of getting places, not to mention fun.
 You can purchase 24-hour, 1-week, or 1-year passes at the machines.
-The metro and buses work on the same ticketing system, for which you can buy 10-ticket books, weekly, monthly, or yearly passes.
+The metro and buses work on the same ticketing system, for which you can buy multi-ticket books and weekly, monthly, or yearly passes.

 Jobs

-There is also a great demand in Paris for English tutors.
+• There is also a great demand for English tutors in Paris.
 You can advertise on websites or through your host university.

-Finally, if you enquire at your host institution, many have internship programs with companies both during term and over the summer.
+• You can enquire at your host institution.
+Many have internship programs with companies both during the term and over the summer.

 Cell Phones and Smartphones

-Mobile phones all have their pros and cons.
-If you don't want to call much and will only be texting friends in France, then going prepaid is a good option, with most providers offering unlimited free texts to French phones.
+Mobile phones all have their pros and cons, and you have many options, inclding a home plan with an internatonal option..
+If you don't want to call much and will only be texting friends in France, then going prepaid with a local phone is a good option, with most providers offering unlimited free texts to French phones.
 If you are more of a smartphone addict or need to be phoning, then a plan is a good option.
 Most are 2-year contracts; however, if you provide evidence of a flight out of the country and a reason for urgently needing to leave, you can exit the contract without paying another cent!
+You can also work this out with a carrier from your home country.

 Bank accounts

-French banks generally technically provide Internet banking, and like most Western countries, electronic access is rapidly becoming the norm.
-If you need money urgently, you might have some trouble.
-Also, you must make an appointment to close your French bank account.
+French banks generally technically provide Internet banking, and like most Western countries, electronic access is becoming the norm.
+You must make an appointment to close your French bank account.
 Despite that annoyance, depending upon the university you are attending as a student, many banks will want your money in their hands and thus offer you some in return simply for opening an account with them.
-The major banks are HSBC, Credit Lyonnais, and BNP Paribas.
+The major banks are Credit Lyonnais, BNP Paribas, Crédit Agricol, HSBC, and others are springing up.
+ATMs are ubitquitous and will honor most major credit and debit cards.
+Always check the exchange rate before leaving your home country.

 Culture

 Every foreigner should learn a few simple rules before arriving in France.
-One, always say Bonjour when entering a shop or restaurant.
+One always says Bonjour when entering a shop or restaurant.
 It will not set you apart but make you immediately accepted as necessarily polite.
-Two, refrain from talking at the top of your voice in English in public spaces, notably the metro.
+Two, refrain from speaking in English at the top of your voice in public spaces, notably the metro.
 It does not do anything for the Anglo reputation, and it will undoubtedly attract pickpockets.
 Finally, keep hold of your belongings, and don't wave them around in public.
 The pickpockets in Paris are very good at what they do.

 Reverse Culture Shock